Fafau06/fafau06.github.io/menu/about.md

 ---

 Heya, the name's Fafau06.
 I'm someone who does way too many things than is humanly necessary.
-But mainly known as a Pixel Artist.
+But mainly known as a Pixel Artist.<br>
 <small>see [contact](../contact.html) for ways of reaching me.</small>

 I archived most of my [works](../works.html) here so you can look around and see what I've been working on.